Orange-OpenSource/its-client/README.md

 ### Rust its-client

-A Rust binary example to connect on the ITS platform using the libits-copycat example.
+A Rust binary example to connect on ITS platform using the libits-copycat example.

+### Python its-client

+A Python package to connect on ITS platform as a Passenger car (station type 5).